Assistance Dog FAQs

 Training Canine Companions Assistance Dogs

 Each Canine Companions assistance dog spends the first year and a half with a volunteer puppy raiser learning basic commands and being socialized in public and private settings.
-Once the puppy raiser returns the puppy to Canine Companions, it enters professional training at a regional training center for six to nine months, where it will be trained and learn the advance commands that will support the work of an assistance dog.
+Once the puppy raiser returns the puppy to Canine Companions, the dog enters professional training at a regional training center for five to nine months, where they learn the advanced commands that support the work of an assistance dog.

 It takes an exceptional dog to graduate as an assistance dog, and not every dog is suitable.
 All dogs must be highly proficient in the trained skills and tasks.
 In addition, Canine Companions dogs receive rigorous medical and temperamental screening to ensure that every dog that graduates will be healthy, happy and appropriate in their role.